-Fundraising for staff salary goals includes salary needs, ministry expenses, and a 10% administration fee.
+Fundraising for staff salary goals includes salary needs, ministry expenses, and an 11% administration fee.

-Donations are receipted only for projects approved by the governing board or the national leadership team.
+Donations are receipted only for staff and projects approved by the governing board.
 Designated gifts are used for the purpose for which they are given; when that given need is met, excess funds are used where needed most.

 Gifts of $10 or more are acknowledged with an emailed income tax receipt from Canada Helps.

 Online donations are subject to a 3.5% to 4% transaction processing fee.
 To ensure the total amount of your donation goes to ISMC, you may explore other giving options.

 I feel it is impossible for me to describe my ministry apart from my journey with God and how He started His mission and is continuing it in and through my life.
 So please allow me to introduce my ministry by sharing my story that is located in God’s Story: